 Become a Series Chaperone

 Music educators are invited to become a part of the Honors Performance Series by applying to be a Series Chaperone.
-This is an amazing opportunity for educators to work with some of the best young school musicians selected from an international pool of applicants, learn from world-class conductors, and experience New York City, Vienna, or London.
+This is an amazing opportunity for educators to work with some of the best young school musicians selected from an international pool of applicants, learn from world-class conductors, and experience New York City, London or Los Angeles.

 Chaperones should have a strong music background, experience working with students, and a desire to help make this an unforgettable experience for the Finalists.
 While all music directors are encouraged to apply, preference is given to directors who have Finalists participating in the Series, who have participated by nominating students for the program, or who have a demonstrated record of developing student performers.

 Please note: Applications from parents, family, and friends who are not music professionals will not be considered.
 We know many parents are boosters and chaperone school programs, but due to the nature of the program, we depend upon the music expertise of our Chaperones to assist with music education as part of their responsibilities.

 Chaperones serve a critical role, ensuring the safety and security of all students while participating in the Series.
 Chaperones act as Series representatives and work to ensure the well-being of (Junior) Finalists, while also having a great time!

 The primary responsibility of each Series Chaperone is to lead and have oversight for approximately 15 assigned (Junior) Finalists from the same ensemble.
 Additional responsibilities include attending a pre-program training session and contacting all assigned Finalists and their families prior to the program.
 Detailed responsibilities are outlined during the Chaperone application process.